samsquire/ideas4/README.md

 * Managing a stateful application with widgets and dataviews, grids, such as an IDE, spreadsheet software or word processor.
 * Re-rendering an entire scenegraph on each change - see React and the web

-What if we just generate every page separately, such as similar to a statically generated website?
+What if we just generate every GUI screen separately, such as similar to a statically generated website?
 We could even do it lazily.
+We can cache the previous screen and keep it in memory before rerendering it.

 # 247. Equivalencies

-# 248. GUI portlets
+# 248. GUI portlets and how windows are underpowered

-In the game Transport Tycoon and OpenTTD you can create a window with a portal to a game object moving around the screen.
+In the game Transport Tycoon and OpenTTD you can click an object and a window pops up with a portal to a game object moving around the screen.
 This is extremely powerful metaphor.
 I think IDEs should work similar to this.

-Imagine creating portals into pieces of code and watching them evaluate.
+Imagine creating portals into pieces of code and watching them evaluate - from their perspective.

-# 249.
+# 249. Fragmented graph scrolling

+The problem with complicated visual graph editors is that they go off the screen and scrollbars are awkward, what we want to do is separate a graph into a screenful of components and enable them to be scrollable, vertically.

+So we can look at extremely large graphs by scrolling linearly through them.
+This implies a graph order and common labels.

+# 250. IDEs are kind of underpowered

+IDEs integrate source editing, file switching and task running.
+But they give no visibility!

 # incomplete ideas